wolframkriesing/site-stitcher/content/tidbits.md

 I read it multiple times already in [Measure What Matters](https://www.goodreads.com/book/show/39286958-measure-what-matters) by John Doerr, that OKRs are flexible.
 I normally underline those things, but now I have to note it somewhere where I can find it again without physically needing the book.
 On page 54 he writes

 > Remember that an OKR can be modified or even scrapped at any point in its cycle.
-Sometimes the "right" key result
+Sometimes the "right" key results
-> surface week or months after a goal is  put into play.
+> surface weeks or months after a goal is put into play.

 The TL;DR for me is the sentence after it

-> OKRs are inherently work in progress, not commandments chiseled in stone.
+> OKRs are inherently works in progress, not commandments chiseled in stone.

 ## Capitalization Rules for Headlines